OctavioProfeta/OctavioProfeta.github.io/index.md

 *   Aliens : '*martian*', '*universe*', '*ufo*'

 {: style="text-align: justify;"}
-This way, each movie gets assigned with a frequency metric which measures the proximity of that movie to each one of the themes.
-Let's see how those frequencies vary throughout the decenies:
+This way, each movie gets assigned with a frequency metric which measures the proximity of that movie to each one of the themes. #TODO EXPLAIN FREQUENCY Let's see how those frequencies vary throughout the decenies:

 <p style="text-align:center">
 <iframe src="evol_freq.html" width="750px" height="500px" frameborder="0"></iframe>